Estimated reading time: 5 minutes

 Discerning what is nonsense and what is a practical improvement opportunity can be the difference between improving how the church provides its services and catering to someone who has a personal agenda that will never be satisfied.

-For example, the pastor shared the story of a couple walking out of the church right when he was encouraging church members to participate in the final stages of a capital campaign for a new kids building.
+For example, the pastor shared the story of a couple walking out of the church right when he encouraged church members to participate in the final stages of a capital campaign for a new kids’ building.

 For the hundreds of other people in the auditorium that day, it was an inspirational plea to support the kids financially without the burden of church debt.